 While it’s useful to have a body of evidence that aesthetic procedures have real, life-enhancing benefits, there is no substitute for seeing such improvements in my own patients.
 I feel honored to be a part of their journey to enhance their appearance and their lives.

 If you’re considering having cosmetic surgery to achieve your personal goals, I encourage you to consult with a board certified plastic surgeon to discuss your options.
-My colleagues and I at La Jolla Cosmetic Surgery Centre would be happy to meet with you and answer any questions you may have.
+My colleagues and I at La Jolla Cosmetic Surgery Centre & Medical Spa would be happy to meet with you and answer any questions you may have.
 Feel free to contact our office to schedule a consultation.